UserName-None/YT-to-Invidious/README.md

 # Others

-Individious is a free Open Source YouTube client that has no ads.
+Invidious is a free Open Source YouTube client that has no ads.
 The extension have been tested in the latest version of Microsoft Edge in Linux.
 You can also select which hosted instance of Individious you want to use.